julian-q/MagiAttention/README.md

 For implementation details, more experimental results and future works, please visit our [blog](https://SandAI-org.github.io/MagiAttention/#methodology).

-- **Flexbile Flash Attention Kernel**.
+- **Flexible Flash Attention Kernel**.
 We introduce a generalized formulation for irregular attention mask patterns and implement a flexible flash attention kernel (FFA).
 It is natively designed for distribution scenarios and provides greater flexibility in handling diverse attention mask types, with performance comparable to [Flash-Attention 3](https://arxiv.org/abs/2407.08608) on Hopper GPUs.
 - **Computation Load-Balance**.
-With a fine-grained sharding strategies, we elaborate an efficient <em>dispatch solver</em> that ensures balanced attention computational loads across each CP rank in every training iteration.
+With a fine-grained sharding strategy, we elaborate an efficient <em>dispatch solver</em> that ensures balanced attention computational loads across each CP rank in every training iteration.
 - **Zero-Redundant Communication**.
 Instead of adopting the common Ring-style P2P communication pattern in CP, we propose two novel communication primitives, <em>GroupCast</em> and <em>GroupReduce</em>, built upon All-to-All-v as a prototypal implementation, enabling zero-redundant communication volume for both forward and backward passes.
 - **Adaptive Multi-Stage Overlap**.
 Leveraging the above enhancements, we further implement a multi-stage compute-communication overlap strategy that effectively hides communication latency and adaptively optimizes overlap through manual or automatic tuning.